Costa Rica - 2018

 Costa Rica is located in Central America bordered by Nicaragua on the north, Panama on the southeast, the Pacific Ocean on the west and the Caribbean Sea on the east.
-It has a population of approximately 4.5 million, of whom nearly a quarter live in the metropolitan area of the capital and largest city, San Jose.
+It has a population of approximately 4.5 million, of whom nearly a quarter live in the metropolitan area of the capital and largest city, San José.

 Our Academic Program

-Please note: All students are required to attend all classes and other course-related activities such as, but not limited to, field trips, excursions, and as otherwise indicated by the instructor(s).
+All classes are taught in English.
+All students are required to attend all classes and other course-related activities such as, but not limited to, field trips, excursions, and as otherwise indicated by the instructor(s).

 There will be one or two orientation meetings at Coastline Community College before departure to make sure all students are prepared for the trip.
 All instruction will take place in country.